grzesiek-galezowski/java-readonly-collections/README.md

 ## Read-only vs unmodifiable

 * Unmodifiable collections contain modifying operations, but throw exceptions when they are invoked.
 Read-only collections do not contain modifying operations.
+In other words, unmodifiable exceptions prohibit change during runtime, while read-only collections prohibit change during compile time (but only to those that hold a read-only wrapper - holders of the original will be able to modify at will).

 ## Read-only vs immutable (e.g. Vavr)